 The engraving we are examining is contained in “Senioris Zadith Fillii Hamuelis Tabula Chimica”, or the chemical table of the old Zadith son of Hamuel,

-Ibn-Umail was also mentioned by the egyptian Aidamur al-Jildaki, who lived in the first half of the fourteenth century, in his book “ The End of the Search”, as an alchemical authority together with Al Jabair, Avicenna and Razi.
-In fact it is said that a quite sure datation for Turba Philosophorum to have been written before 900 A.D was reliably attested by Ibn-Umail quoting it.
-It is not an exaggeration to describe ibn-Umayl as an important presence both in arabic and western hermetic literature.
+Ibn-Umail was also mentioned by the Egyptian Aidamur al-Jildaki, who lived in the first half of the fourteenth century, in his book “ The End of the Search”, as an alchemical authority together with Al Jabair, Avicenna, and Razi.
+In fact, it is said that a quite sure dating for Turba Philosophorum to have been written before 900 A.D was reliably attested by Ibn-Umail quoting it.
+It is not an exaggeration to describe ibn-Umayl as an important presence both in Arabic and western hermetic literature.

-I must take for granted the assertion of ibn Umayl manuscripts acceptably fitting into the latin translations from arabic under the name Senior Zadith.
-In fact I have always restricted myself to read Senior Zadith from latin.
-But in this case a comparison between arabic and latin versions should be of extreme interest, allowing that the two mentioned authors were the same person.
-In fact my opinion is that the first translator to latin had really mess things up.
-And I’m not too much surprised, because precision and accuracy are only nowadays requirements in western world.
-For example, and always concerning Senior Zadith-ibn Umayl, in fourteenth century Geoffrey Chaucer in his “Canterbury Tales” wrote the “ Canon’s Yeoman’s Tale” in which Senior was the title given to an alchemical treatise attributed to an arabian scholar of the tenth century.
-In this piece Chaucer was said to have copied some verses of a latin translation (2) from the original arabic of ibn-Umail, trying to impress his audience of pilgrims with his knowledge of alchemical doctrines.
+I must take for granted the assertion of ibn Umayl manuscripts acceptably fitting into the latin translations from Arabic under the name Senior Zadith.
+In fact, I have always restricted myself to reading Senior Zadith in latin.
+But in this case, a comparison between Arabic and latin versions should be of extreme interest, allowing that the two mentioned authors were the same person.
+In fact, my opinion is that the first translator of latin had really messed things up.
+And I’m not too surprised, because precision and accuracy are only nowadays requirements in the western world.
+For example, and always concerning Senior Zadith-ibn Umayl, in the fourteenth century Geoffrey Chaucer in his “Canterbury Tales” wrote the “ Canon’s Yeoman’s Tale” in which Senior was the title given to an alchemical treatise attributed to an Arabian scholar of the tenth century.
+In this piece Chaucer was said to have copied some verses of a latin translation (2) from the original Arabic of ibn-Umail, trying to impress his audience of pilgrims with his knowledge of alchemical doctrines.
 But Chaucer apparently did not follow any accurate arrangement.

-In the latin version in Theatrum Chemicum, which is more comprehensive of titles than BCC, we find another interesting witness of this lack of accuracy.
-In fact in addition of the presentation: Philosophiae Chimicae Duo Vetustissima Scripta.
+In the latin version of Theatrum Chemicum, which is more comprehensive of titles than BCC, we find another interesting witness of this lack of accuracy.
+In fact in addition to the presentation: Philosophiae Chimicae Duo Vetustissima Scripta.
 Two very ancient scripts of chemical philosophy.

 That’s to say: I Senioris Zadith, Filii Hamuelis Tabula Chimica.
 Chemical Table by Senior Zadith, son of Hamuel.